-An AC adapter and power cord may be included with the monitor.
+An AC adapter and AC power cord may be included with the monitor.
 If another cord is used, use only a power source and connection appropriate for this monitor.
 For information about the correct AC power cord set to use with the monitor, refer to the Product Notices provided in your documentation kit.

-MARNING!
+WARNING!
 To reduce the risk of electric shock or damage to the equipment:

-- Plug the power cord into an AC outlet that is easily accessible at all times. - Disconnect power from the computer by unplugging the power cord from the AC outlet. - If provided with a 3-pin attachment plug on the power cord, plug the cord into a grounded (earthed) 3-pin outlet.
-Do not disable the power cord grounding pin, for example, by attaching a 2-pin adapter.
-The grounding pin is an important safety feature.
+- Plug the power cord into an AC outlet that is easily accessible at all times. - Disconnect power from the computer by unplugging the power cord from the AC outlet.

+• If the power cord has a 3-pin attachment plug, plug the cord into a grounded (earthed) 3-pin outlet.
+Do not disable the power cord grounding pin, it is an important safety feature.